pretix/pretix/doc/api/resources/orders.rst

    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.
    :statuscode 404: The requested order position does not exist.

+.. http:get:: /api/v1/organizers/(organizer)/orderpositions/(id)/

+    Returns information on one order position, identified by its internal ID.
+    It works in the same way as :http:get:`/api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)` but does not make use of the event parameter, operating across all order positions of an organizer.

 .. _`order-position-ticket-download`:

 Order position ticket download